jaredtwhite/jaredtwhite.github.io/index.md

 ## Jared T White
 I am an associate lecturer and visiting research fellow at The Open University in the UK.
-My research in in pure mathematics, specifically functional analysis and group theory.
+My research is in pure mathematics, specifically functional analysis and group theory.

 ## Research Interests
 ### Key words